Mirthis/create-t3-turbo-clerk-neon/README.md

 2. Add your `DATABASE_URL` environment variable.

 3. Done!
 Your app should successfully deploy.
 Assign your domain and use that instead of `localhost` for the `url` in the Expo app so that your Expo app can communicate with your backend when you are not in development.

-### Auth Proxy

-The auth proxy is a Nitro server that proxies OAuth requests in preview deployments.
-This is required for the Next.js app to be able to authenticate users in preview deployments.
-The auth proxy is not used for OAuth requests in production deployments.
-To get it running, it's easiest to use Vercel Edge functions.
-See the [Nitro docs](https://nitro.unjs.io/deploy/providers/vercel#vercel-edge-functions) for how to deploy Nitro to Vercel.

-Then, there are some environment variables you need to set in order to get OAuth working:

-- For the Next.js app, set `AUTH_REDIRECT_PROXY_URL` to the URL of the auth proxy.
-- For the auth proxy server, set `AUTH_REDIRECT_PROXY_URL` to the same as above, as well as `AUTH_DISCORD_ID`, `AUTH_DISCORD_SECRET` (or the equivalent for your OAuth provider(s)).
-Lastly, set `AUTH_SECRET` **to the same value as in the Next.js app** for preview environments.

-Read more about the setup in [the auth proxy README](./apps/auth-proxy/README.md).

 ### Expo